Interprofessional Consultants & Alternative Delivery Methods for Care

 These types of calls are not just simple prescription refill but would involve some information exchange, information and a component of care that requires a medical provider to discuss the issue and care with the patient.
 An example might be discussion of test results with a patient that require intervention or additional testing or a discussion prior to surgery upon review f medical history that necessitates a change in the surgical care plan.

-These services are payable by Medicare, Medicaid and most commercial insurance plans, no modifier is required.
+These services are payable by Medicare, and most commercial insurance plans, no modifier is required.
+Medicaid only pays for the 99441 and 99442 code for medical practices as the pandemic ended in May of 2023.

 Online Digital Evaluation